omunite215/Analytics-Web-App/README.md

 ## 🛠 Skills
-Javascript, HTML, CSS, React.JS, and Bootstrap.
+Javascript, HTML, CSS, React.JS, and TailwindCSS.

 ## How to use this Repository?